dvogt/aws-kube-sandbox/README.md

 * Consolidate Packer, Vagrant, and Ansible configs into single files.
 * Create task-specific shell wrappers for each tool.
 * Explore having Packer handle Vagrant builds.
+* Add a CI/CD pipeline to deploy sample applications to Kubernetes.

 ---